PBCAR/PThelper_Archive/README.md

 ii) Excessive bounce ratios -- Bounce ratios identify inconsistencies in consumption values given.
 The default bounce ratio is 10%; and

 iii) Excessive reversals in responses -- Those who exceed a user-defined number of reversals from a consumption of zero.
-The default defines a reversal as 2 or more consecutive zeroes and removes those with 1 or more reversals.
+The default defines a reversal as 1 or more consecutive zeroes and removes those with 1 or more reversals.

+**Added in 2023 (v1.5.0):**

+a) The `delta_q` argument: This allows for the more strict trend violation as defined by Stein et al. (2015) to be applied.
+The previous trend violation removed anyone only with a delta Q value of 0.
+This new argument will remove anyone with a delta Q value below 0.025.
+The formula for delta Q is as follows:

+delta Q = (log10(quantity at price 1) - log10(quantity at price n)) / (log10(price n) - log10(price 1))

+b) The ability to define bounce ratio calculation: Specifically, the previous method looked at price-to-price increases, with any increase in price Pn+1 compared to price Pn being flagged as a bounce ("jump") in consumption.
+This method has been retained, but the Stein et al. (2015) definition of a "jump" has been added.
+This method specifically defines a jump as any consumption values that are 25% higher (or other % as defined by the `jump` argument) than consumption at the lowest price.
+Both methods are equally valid for different reasons.

+c) Our own 'in-house' code to identify reversals from zeroes, as we previously utilized this functionality from the {beezdemand} package.

 #### f) Price-Level Winsorization (Optional):